-Operationally, this condition requires to check first whether H' matches H according to the definition of the built-in constraints in CT, i.e. whether H' is an instance of (more specific than) the pattern H. When matching, we take the context D into account since its built-in constraints may imply that variables in H' are equal to specific terms.
+The equation (H = H') is a notational shorthand for equating the arguments of the CHR constraints that occur in H and H'.
+Operationally, we first check if H' matches H. When matching, we take the context D into account since its built-in constraints may imply that variables in H' are equal to specific terms.
 This means that there is no distinction between, say, $c(X) \wedge X = 1$ and $c(1) \wedge X = 1$.

-If H' matches H, we equate H' and H. This corresponds to parameter passing in conventional programming languages, since only variables from the rule head H can be further constrained, and all those variables are new.
-Finally, using the variable equalities from D and H' = H, we check the guard G.
+If H'matches H, we equate H' and H. Finally, using the variable equalities from D and H' = H, we check the guard G.

-Any of the applicable rules can be applied, but it is a committed choice, it cannot be undone.
+Any of the applicable rules can be applied, but, since CHR is a committed choice language, it cannot be undone.
 If an applicable simplification rule $(H \iff G \mid B)$ is applied to the CHR constraints H', the Simplify transition removes H' from the state and adds the body B, the equation H = H', and the guard G. If a propagation rule $(H \implies G \mid B)$ is applied to H', the Propagate transition adds B, H = H', and G but does not remove H'.
 Trivial non-termination is avoided by applying a propagation rule at most once to the same constraints.